city4dys/city4dys.github.io/10_about.md

 permalink: /about/
 ---

-A mobile application to make dyslexics capable to travel effectively around cities, mitigating common reading errors. *From an idea of Martina Battan and Massimiliano Bernabé.*
+<p style="text-align:center">A mobile application to make dyslexics capable to travel effectively around cities, mitigating common reading errors. <em>From an idea of Martina Battan and Massimiliano Bernabé.</em></p>

 <span class="page-divider">
   <span class="one"></span>